baekyang-quetta/baekyang-quetta.github.io/_posts/practice2/practice.md

 ---
-title:  "연습용 포스트"
+title:  "A practicing post"
-excerpt: "포스팅 방법 연습"
+excerpt: "a practicing post"

 categories:
   - Blog